-Whenever I’m given a new design opportunity, it’s usually against a background of several ongoing projects.
+In this blog post, my aim is to describe the design process I follow whenever I’m given a new design opportunity.
+I will do this by reference to a design case study.
+Any new design enquiry is usually against a background of several ongoing projects.
 During the time period between the first and second client meetings, I find myself reflecting on everything that I’ve heard from the client and what I have seen of the space.
-I mull over factors such as how the client plans to use the garden, how it is related to the space, what design problems and opportunities might occur.
+I mull over factors such as how the client plans to use the garden, how it is related to the setting, what design problems and opportunities might occur.

 Our clients asked us to transform their one-acre garden set in a beautiful location on the top of the Chiltern Hills (an Area of Outstanding Natural Beauty) in Hertfordshire.
 The garden design needed to sit comfortably in a farmland setting yet have a contemporary, modern feel.
 Being keen cooks, our clients also required a small kitchen herb garden as well as a larger vegetable garden and orchard so that they could grow more of their own supplies.

 I began with a strong rectilinear geometry, to connect the house to the garden and create attractive, separate spaces.
 Trees and clipped hedges were used to strengthen the geometry before the areas were over-layered with softer, more naturalistic planting.
 Further hedging, trees and grasses also provide screening from the property next door.
-A large area was given over to a wildflower meadow, using local native calcareous species to increase the garden’s biodiversity and give a further strong connection to its countryside setting.an invitation to explore further.
+A large wildflower meadow was created, using local native calcareous species to increase the garden’s biodiversity.
+This also gives a further strong connection to its countryside setting.

 This blog post first appeared on our website in September 2019 and was the most popular post in our 2019 series.